Fefer-Ivan/breakout/README.md

 There are a lot room for improvements:
 1. As all colliders are squares that are parallel to the axis, collision detection can be optimized.
-2. Support continious collision detection for fast objects.
+2. Support continuous collision detection for fast objects.
 3. Support collision masks: simple way to specify what collisions should be ignored.
 4. Now all "physics" is written in Projectile class as it is the only class that need it.
 It can be generalized and put into separate class.
 5. Test coverage can be improved.
 Now only basic classes are covered.